Residence Permit in Serbia by Real Estate Investment

 In case there is no reciprocity (legal or factual), unfortunately, you as a natural person will not be able to purchase real estate and consequently obtain Serbian residency by owning real estate.

-If after some time you decide to apply for temporary residence in Serbia, you can do that anyhow since you own a share in the Serbian company.
+If after some time you decide to apply for temporary residence in Serbia, you, as a founder can do that anyhow since you own a share in the Serbian company.
 The difference is that your legal ground will not be the ownership over real estate, but temporary residence in Serbia based on company formation, which we previously wrote about.

 In case you decide to go down this road, it is important to note that setting up a Serbian company requires some legal expertise and knowledge of the local business environment.
 Therefore, it is essential to work with a qualified legal representative who can help with the registration process and ensure compliance with local laws and regulations.